dougeby/IntuneDocs/intune-user-help/unenroll-your-device-from-intune-macos.md

 -   You might not be able to connect to your company network using Wi-Fi or a virtual private network (VPN) anymore.

--   Company email profiles are removed from the device.
+-   Company email access may be removed from the device.

 -   Devices that are configured for email only won't appear in the Company Portal app or website anymore.